To our valued customers:

-In addition to testing for different types of pollutants, if pollutants are found, indoor air quality testing also measures the air inside a home or structure to calculate the level of pollutants present.
-While some pollutants are common and not necessarily dangerous, you should try to keep their levels at a minimum.
+In addition to testing for different types of pollutants, if pollutants are found, indoor air quality testing also measures the air inside a home to calculate the level of pollutants present.

 You can clearly see there are many things capable of affecting the air quality inside your apartment home.
 Fortunately, there are also just as many ways to improve your indoor air quality.

 You can take simple steps like opening your windows and letting in some fresh air, turning on a ceiling fan or two, or adjusting the fan settings on your HVAC unit.
 Even placing some small houseplants here and there throughout your apartment can have a positive impact on its indoor air quality.

 In addition to these DIY steps, one of the best ways to improve your air quality is to consult with indoor air quality experts.

 At The Chill Brothers, we offer free evaluations, filter replacements, and several solutions like Air Scrubbers with ActivePure® Technology to help keep your indoor air as clean and healthy as possible.
 We also offer the Chill Maintenance Plan and perform HVAC system upgrades, tune ups, and repairs.

 If you’re ready to ensure maximum comfort, health, and safety for you and your family, request an appointment with one of our indoor air quality specialists today.